 Founded 1969, Galloway

-Stockton University made history in 2018 with the opening of a brand new campus in Atlantic City and the addition of new Unified Sciences and Health Sciences centers on the main campus.
+Stockton University entered a new era in fall 2018 with the opening of a brand new residential campus in Atlantic City and the addition of new Unified Sciences and Health centers on the main campus in the Pinelands National Reserve.

-Stockton’s main campus in Galloway sits on 1,600 wooded acres in the Pinelands National Reserve.
-A $33.2 million expansion of Stockton’s world-class science facilities along with a $15.2 million Health Sciences Center were dedicated in May.
-The new Academic Quad transformed the main entrance to the university, providing a central outdoor location for students to study and meet between classes, and a new space for campus events.
+Stockton’s main campus in Galloway sits on 1,600 wooded acres.
+A $33.2 million expansion of Stockton’s world-class science facilities along with a $15.2 million Health Sciences Center were dedicated in May 2018.
+The new Academic Quad transformed the main entrance to the university, providing a central outdoor location for students to study and meet between classes.

 Stockton also has instructional sites in Manahawkin, Hammonton, and Woodbine.
 The almost 8,000-square-foot expansion of the Manahawkin instructional site in 2018 serves nursing students with a Foundations of Nursing lab featuring simulated patients and seven physical assessment examining rooms.

 Stockton’s Kramer Hall Instructional Site in Hammonton hosts the university’s Master of Arts in Counseling and Master of Science in Data Science and Strategic Analytics programs.

 The university was ranked 9th among the top public Regional Universities of the North by U.S. News & World Report in its 2019 edition of “America’s Best Colleges.”
 Military Times rated Stockton 24th among four-year schools in the nation in its “Best for Vets: College 2019” listing.
 U.S. News & World Report also listed Stockton as “Best for Vets.”
 Undergraduate admission is test optional and Stockton’s Transfer Pathways program provides a seamless transition for students coming from community colleges in the state.